Who we are

 We dream of a culturally centred and just health system that respects and values Aboriginal & Torres Strait Islander People, communities and Knowledges.

-This organisation is named in honour of its namesake Aunty Professor Gracelyn Gullidala Smallwood.
-Gullidala, meaning seagull in Birrigubba, was gifted to Aunty Gracelyn by the late Aunty Renarta Prior.
-In accepting the gift of this name, we honour Aunty Gracelyn Gullidala Smallwood’s legacy as a human rights & health activist.
+This organisation is named in honour of Aunty Professor Gracelyn Gullidala Smallwood.
+Gullidala, meaning “seagull” in Birrigubba.
+A name gifted to Aunty Gracelyn by the late Aunty Renarta Prior.
+In accepting the gift of this name, we honour Aunty Gracelyn Gullidala Smallwood’s legacy as a community leader, a human rights & health activist.

 Council of Elders and Knowledge Holders